April Fools' Day: Iran

 In Iran, dorugh-e Sizdah (lie of Thirteen) is celebrated as part of Sizdah Be-dar.
-It is similar to April Fools' Day, and celebrated on the 13th of Farvardin in the Persian calendar, which usually falls around April 1 or 2.
+It is similar to April Fools' Day, and celebrated on the 13th of Farvardin in the Persian calendar, which usually falls around 1 or 2 April.
 Pranks have reportedly been played on this holiday since 536 BC, making it perhaps the oldest known joke day.

-It appears that this term was imported from April Fools from western cultures into the Iranian modern society; and mistakenly attributed to their ancient national traditions, due to a date proximity between April Fools and Farvardin 13th (also known as Sizdah Be-dar, which plays a major role in Iranian new year holidays).

-The ancient Persians perceived the act of "lie" as a mortal sin, and lying was considered a capital crime, as truthfulness was highly valued in their society, following the directives of Zoroastrianism on this matter.
-The Persians believed that deceit could lead to rebellion and chaos, making honesty a fundamental principle in their culture.
-Herodotus highlights that Persians considered lying "the most disgraceful thing in the world", implying that the Greeks, by comparison, were more prone to dishonesty.

 Ireland

 In Ireland, it was traditional to entrust the victim with an "important letter" to be given to a named person.
 That person would read the letter, then ask the victim to take it to someone else, and so on.
 The letter when opened contained the words "send the fool further".